-Having something we care about that is bigger than ourselves helps us gain perspective, feel useful and that we can make a difference.
-Helping others is a great way to get our mind off our problems.
+Having something we care about that is bigger than ourselves helps us gain perspective, feel useful, and that we can make a difference.
+Helping others is a great way to get our minds off our problems.
 It’s also a great way to gain perspective.
 Our situation can be tough, but it’s likely not that bad in comparison to some other people’s experiences.

 2. Grow your self-confidence

-There’s no magic recipe to becoming self-confident, but there’s a lot that’s in the choices that we make.
+There’s no magic recipe for becoming self-confident, but there’s a lot that’s in the choices that we make.
 It starts with taking care of ourselves and feeling self-love.
 In addition, it requires we quiet the voices in our head that are constantly comparing ourselves to others and being judgemental.
-It’s also surrounding ourselves with people who are positive for us and that we trust.
+It’s also surrounding ourselves with people who are positive for us and whom we trust.

 3. Nourish your friendships